-Day 4: Beijing - Xian
+Day 4: Beijing - Xian Meals: B, L, D

-This morning you will be transferred approximately 1 hour to Beijing airport for your 2-hour flight to Xian.
+This morning you will be transferred to Beijing railway station for your 5-hour bullet train to Xian.
 On arrival, take a walk on the ancient city walls before you check in.
 Your local guide will give you time to explore the ancient city walls at your own pace.
 There are options here to hire a bicycle or an electric cart to drive along the length of the wall, these are offered by private vendors and can be organised at your own expense.
 Later this evening, enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+There is an optional night city tour of Xian this evening (payable locally).